kathybeatz/chat-app/README.md

-# Chat App using React, Redux and SASS
+# Chat App using React & Redux

 ## To run it locally
 1. `$ npm install`